 Ultimately, if you want a very simple set-up, Blogger could work for you.
 It’s easy to edit and publish posts and it has a ton of tools built it.
 Be warned though, as you grow your blog, other blogging platforms will have more options available to make your life easier.

-Like the previous few platforms, Tumblr is really easy to get set up and start blogging.
+Now owned by Yahoo, Tumblr is an interesting platform to consider.
+Like the earlier content management systems, Tumblr is really easy to get set up and start blogging.
 As far as specific blogging customization options, it doesn’t have much over Blogger or WordPress.com, but one of its top selling points is its culture and community.

 Tumblr blogs usually contain images, gifs or videos—not necessarily long form text.
 The Tumblr community is also very comfortable with reposting other people’s content because of Tumblr’s “reblog” function.
 While other platforms do have some of those capabilities, that type of culture and community is what makes Tumblr special.
 If this seems like your style, definitely check it out!